hankbao/libreboot/docs/hcl/ga-g41m-es2l.md

+---
-% Gigabyte GA-G41M-ES2L desktop board
+title: Gigabyte GA-G41M-ES2L desktop board
+...

 This is a desktop board using intel hardware (circa \~2009, ICH7 southbridge, similar performance-wise to the Libreboot X200.
 It can make